Tattoo: Historical associations

 Among Austronesian societies, tattoos had various functions.
 Among men, they were strongly linked to the widespread practice of head-hunting raids.
 In head-hunting societies, like the Ifugao and Dayak people, tattoos were records of how many heads the warriors had taken in battle, and were part of the initiation rites into adulthood.
 The number, design, and location of tattoos, therefore, were indicative of a warrior's status and prowess.
 They were also regarded as magical wards against various dangers like evil spirits and illnesses.
 Among the Visayans of the pre-colonial Philippines, tattoos were worn by the tumao nobility and the timawa warrior class as permanent records of their participation and conduct in maritime raids known as mangayaw.
 In Austronesian women, like the facial tattoos among the women of the Tayal and Māori people, they were indicators of status, skill, and beauty.

+Tattoos were part of the ancient Wu culture of the Yangtze River Delta but had negative connotations in traditional Han culture in China.
+The Zhou refugees Wu Taibo and his brother Zhongyong were recorded cutting their hair and tattooing themselves to gain acceptance before founding the state of Wu, but Zhou and imperial Chinese culture tended to restrict tattooing as a punishment for marking criminals.
+The association of tattoos with criminals was transmitted from China to influence Japan.
+Today, tattoos remain generally disfavored in Chinese society.

+Tattooing of criminals and slaves was commonplace in the Roman Empire.
+Catholic Croats of Bosnia, especially children and women, used Sicanje for protection against conversion to Islam during the Ottoman rule in the Balkans.

+In the 19th century, released convicts from the U.S. and Australia, as well as British military deserters were identified by tattoos.
+Prisoners in Nazi concentration camps were tattooed with an identification number.
+Today, many prison inmates still tattoo themselves as an indication of time spent in prison.

 The Government of Meiji Japan had outlawed tattoos in the 19th century, a prohibition that stood for 70 years before being repealed in 1948.
 As of 6 June 2012, all new tattoos are forbidden for employees of the city of Osaka.
 Existing tattoos are required to be covered with proper clothing.
 The regulations were added to Osaka's ethical codes, and employees with tattoos were encouraged to have them removed.
 This was done because of the strong connection of tattoos with the yakuza, or Japanese organized crime, after an Osaka official in February 2012 threatened a schoolchild by showing his tattoo.

-Tattoos had negative connotations in historical China, where criminals often had been marked by tattooing.
-The association of tattoos with criminals was transmitted from China to influence Japan.
-Today, tattoos have remained a taboo in Chinese society.

-The Romans tattooed criminals and slaves, and in the 19th century released U.S. convicts, Australian convicts and British army deserters were identified by tattoos.
-Prisoners in Nazi concentration camps were tattooed with an identification number.
-Today, many prison inmates still tattoo themselves as an indication of time spent in prison.

-Native Americans also used tattoos to represent their tribe.
-Catholic Croats of Bosnia used religious Christian tattooing, especially of children and women, for protection against conversion to Islam during the Ottoman rule in the Balkans.